juliancfoto/Movie-Catalog-Java/README.md

 # Movie-Catalog-Java
-This program applies the knowledge I acquired in the "Programación con Java" section of Udemy's "Universidad de Java" course..
+This program applies the knowledge I acquired in the "Programación con Java" section of Udemy's "Universidad de Java" course.